-Michael Dierberg, Chairman of the Board, FB Corporation
+By MICHAEL DIERBERG, Chairman of the Board, FB Corporation (First Bank)

 Contrast that with the perspective of a farmer.
 The farmer may live in the same home that his or her grandparents or great-grandparents built.
 Likewise, the fields and barns have been passed down and tended to by generations before.
 At night, the farmer has a clear view of the sky as a reminder of a broader picture beyond that day’s activities.

-What’s stewardship?
-Stewardship can be defined in a variety of ways; however, stewardship is the responsible guidance and oversight of something entrusted to one's care.
-Good stewards understand they are entrusted with resources and feel a responsibility to make the most of them before passing the baton of responsibility to others.
+What is stewardship?
+Stewardship is the responsible guidance and oversight of something entrusted to one's care.
+Good stewards understand that they are entrusted with resources that are not entirely of their own making, and they feel a responsibility to make the most of those resources before passing the baton of responsibility to others.

-- Helping the Enterprise Thrive.
-Stewardship doesn’t mean squirrelling away resources to maintain the status quo.
-Just as farmers strive to leave their farms and communities in a better place, good stewards of businesses also want to help all around them thrive.
+• Helping the Enterprise Thrive.
+Stewardship doesn’t mean squirreling away resources to maintain the status quo.
+Just as farmers strive to leave their farms and communities in a better place, good stewards of businesses also want to help their businesses and their communities thrive.

-Stewardship is what my father passed on to my siblings and I as fourth generation owners of a family business.
+Stewardship is what my father passed on to my siblings and me as fourth generation owners of a family business.
 His perspective as a steward is what gave him deep appreciation for the contribution of generations prior to him, and a feeling of responsibility to the company and to the family to help them thrive long into the future.
-This is also what allowed him to grow what was then a small bank in rural Missouri to a large organization spanning several states.
-While we now have offices in places like Beverly Hills and Wildwood, our farming roots and striving to be good stewards, are never far from our hearts.
+While under his stewardship, the bank grew from a single office in rural Missouri to a large organization spanning several states and nearly 100 offices.
+While we now have offices in places like San Francisco and Beverly Hills, California, our farming roots and striving to be good stewards, are still never far from our hearts.

 Continuing its fourth generation of family ownership, Michael Dierberg serves as Chairman of the Board at FB Corporation, the holding company of First Bank.
-Succeeding his father, Michael embodies the core values of First Bank.
-To find out more about First Bank, please call 800-760-2265
+To find out more about First Bank, please call 800-760-2265.